cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

     ```sh
     eval $(terraform output --raw cbci_liveness_probe_int)
     ```

     If the command is successful, no output is returned.

 4. Issue the following command to verify that the operations center service is running from outside the Kubernetes cluster:

     ```sh
     eval $(terraform output --raw cbci_liveness_probe_ext)
     ```

     If the command is successful, no output is returned.

-5. DNS propagation may take a several minutes.
+5. DNS propagation may take several minutes.
 Once propagation is complete, issue the following command and copy the output in your web browser.

     ```sh
     terraform output cbci_oc_url
     ```

-6. Paste the output of the previous command into your browser to access the CloudBees CI setup wizard to install CloudBees CI and the operations center.
+6. Paste the output of the previous command into your browser to access the CloudBees CI setup wizard to finish with CloudBees CI Operations Center installation.

-7. Once you have installed CloudBees CI and the operations center, issue the following command to retrieve your administrative user password:
+7. Issue the following command to retrieve the first administrative user password (required):

     ```sh
     eval $(terraform output --raw cbci_initial_admin_password)
     ```

-8. Open a browser and navigate to `http://cloudbees-core.example.com/cjoc/`.

-9. Sign in with the username `admin` and the password you retrieved.

-10. Install the suggested plugins.

 ## Destroy